utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 ----------------------------------------------------
 In this project we implement attention networks to overcome the limitations of vanilla seq2seq model and visualise the interactions between different components in an RNN based model.
 We use wandb for hyper parameter configuration using the validation dataset and visualisation of test data.
 We have performed a large number of experiments to make meaningful inferences and get to our best model.

+Here we use a single layered encoder and a single layered decoder and add an attention network to this basic sequence to sequence model and train the model.

 # Libraries Used: #
 ----------------------------------------------------
 1. wandb to obtain the best model using the hyperparameter configurations.